discourse/rails_failover/README.md

   replica_port: <replica db server port>
 ```

-The gem will automatically create an `ActiveRecord::ConnectionAdapters::ConnectionHandler` with the `ActiveRecord::Base.reading_role` as the `handler_key`.
+The gem will automatically create an `ActiveRecord::ConnectionAdapters::ConnectionHandler` with the `ActiveRecord.reading_role` as the `handler_key`.

 #### Failover/Fallback Hooks